 Vegan Pumpkin Pie Ice Cream

-The Recipe: It’s fall, so a pumpkin-flavored recipe had to make this list.
-Thanks to Dana Shultz of Minimalist Baker, you can celebrate the season of all things pumpkin with a 10-ingredient vegan pumpkin ice cream recipe that can be adapted for just about any diet.
+The Recipe: Thanks to Dana Shultz of Minimalist Baker, you can celebrate the season of all things pumpkin with a 10-ingredient vegan pumpkin ice cream recipe that can be adapted for just about any diet.
 Besides only calling for 10 ingredients, this recipe also boasts no chilling required before churning and is loaded with real pumpkin purée for taste and nutrition (pumpkin purée contains a good amount of dietary fiber and fulfills about 10% of your daily potassium requirement).
 Roast up some brown sugar pecans to top your homemade treat, and you’ll have the perfect fall dessert that’s healthy and delicious.

 The Low-Carb Twist: While you can’t get away with a completely carb-free ice cream recipe that calls for pumpkin purée, this vegan recipe is full of healthy ingredients.
 The base is made of puréed cashews, which contain some carbs, but the nutritional value of nuts is a great way to incorporate a few healthy carbs into your diet.
 Unsweetened almond milk serves as the low-carb alternative to dairy, and maple syrup can be substituted with agave or honey for a healthy sweetener if you aren’t vegan.